 The Flint water crisis is a well-known and much-publicized case of environmental injustice that led to medical conditions and deaths in the city and may be a result of systemic racism.
 According to the Natural Resources Defense Council (NRDC), the majority of Flint’s population is black, and 45 percent of its population is below the poverty line.

 Flint’s water was extremely polluted not only with a high lead concentration but also pathogens.
 An outbreak of Legionnaires disease killed 12 people in 2014, and approximately 9,000 children in the city consumed lead-poisoned water for 18 months.
-Lead exposure in children can cause detrimental health effects not only in the short term, but throughout their entire lives.
+Lead exposure in children can cause detrimental health effects not only in the short term but throughout their entire lives.
 To this day, Flint residents are still getting their drinking water through lead pipes.

 Environmental Injustice Kills